Nadine Jolie Courtney: Career

 From 2005 to 2007, Courtney worked as a business consultant to 10-goal polo player Carlos Gracida and in 2006 was Creative Consultant to Sarah, Duchess of York.
 She has written for Town & Country, Vanity Fair, Robb Report and Vogue (magazine).

 Under her maiden name Haobsh, Courtney is the author of the bestselling beauty guide Beauty Confidential: The No Preaching, No Lies, Advice-You'll-Actually-Use-Guide to Looking Your Best;.
 Her first novel Confessions of a Beauty Addict was published in January 2009.

 Her third book, a young adult novel called Romancing the Throne, was published in summer 2017.
 Courtney's fourth book, a young adult novel called All-American Muslim Girl, was published by FSG Books for Young Readers in fall 2019 and was named one of Kirkus Review's Best Young Adult Books of 2019.

+In 2024, it was announced that Courtney had penned the screenplay for the eco-thriller Arctic 30, about the Greenpeace Arctic Sunrise protest against oil drilling.

 Personal life

 Courtney lives in Santa Monica with her husband Erik Courtney, an independent information technology consultant and filmmaker.
-They have a daughter, Aurelia, whose birth was kept secret until the reality show's final episode.
+They have a daughter, Aurelia.

 On March 25, 2016, Courtney's brother Pierre Haobsh was arrested on suspicion of murdering a Chinese herbalist, his wife and 5-year-old daughter in Santa Barbara, California.
 Courtney released a statement on March 27, 2016, condemning the murders and extending prayers to the family.